Living and sharing the Christian life as a growing parish family.

 - Prior to entering the Church each attendee will be required to record their contact details on a register in the foyer of the Church.
 Satisfying the CovidSafe regulations, this will also enable us to improve our parish database for provision of pastoral care.

 - Private Prayer – the Church will be opened Tuesday to Thursday from 9.45am (after the completion of Mass) until 4pm and Friday from 10.30am until 3pm for up to 50 people at one time.
 The Blessed Sacrament Chapel will be available for private prayer, but with a maximum limit of 4 people.

 - At risk parishioners are strongly encouraged not to attend (eg. the very elderly, those with any symptoms, those with compromised immune or respiratory systems).

 WHAT THE FAITHFUL CAN DO TO KEEP HOLY THEIR SUNDAY

-And ask God for the graces they would normally receive in Holy Communion.
+And ask God for the graces you would normally receive in Holy Communion.

 Lord Jesus Christ, you travelled through towns and villages curing every disease and illness.
 At your command, the sick were made well.
 Come to our aid now, in the midst of the global spread of the coronavirus, that we may experience your healing love.